ktrianta/rust-callgraph-benchmark/README.md

 - Depends on:
     nothing
 - Description:
-    Trait definitions used by the different benchmark libraries.
+    Trait definitions used by the individual benchmarks.

 ### structs
 - Crates: